 Learning how to work more collaboratively first requires a self-analysis of where you feel you work well in a team and where you think you could improve.

 Next time you find yourself in a collaborative working situation, try and take on a role you’re not used to.
 This will help you develop a full spectrum of collaborative working skills.

-Collaborative Working in a Remote Team – Learn how to work effectively and collaboratively with your team, whether you’re at home or on the other side of the world.
-This skill will be key as many are forced to work from home due to coronavirus.
+Learn how to work effectively and collaboratively with your team, whether you’re at home or on the other side of the world, with FutureLearn’s career-enhancing courses.